A Sustainable NonProfit Housing Developer with a Vocational Education Program

 Our Core Values

 ________________________ - Inclusion— We recognize the richness that comes from collaboration among diverse partners.
-We celebrate partners who center the inherent dignity and equality of each person within the human family.
+Anti-racism is a process we are committed to as we center the inherent dignity and equality of each person within the human family.
+This is reflected in our ongoing commitment to learn from the wisdom of one another and bring awareness to the power that exists within our work.

-________________________ - Bio-diversity— We see the health of the human family as a reflection of the ecology in which is belongs and nourish regenerative systems to improve the health of the whole.
+________________________ - Biodiversity— We see the health of the human family as a reflection of the ecology in which it belongs.
+This is reflected in honoring, protecting, and nourishing regenerative systems to improve the health of the whole.

-________________________ - Service— We affirm that individual and collective productivity requires the stability that comes from clean, safe housing for marginalized people, including sensitive people.
-Paying-it-forward then leads to communities that flourish on their own terms.
+________________________ - Service to the Community — We affirm that individual and collective productivity requires the stability that comes from clean, safe housing for marginalized people, including for sensitive people.
+We utilize a regenerative approach to community capacity building that enables us all to flourish on our own terms and creates new ways to catalyze sustainability

-Every once in a while, you will come across a single tree in the forest that got broken and grew anyway towards the sunlight.
+Every once in a while, you will come across a single tree in the forest that got broken at a 90 degree angle and still grew anyway towards the sunlight.

 In Poland, there is a whole forest of these individual crooked trees that recovered.
 There are 400 trees that experienced a cataclysm and then grew back…together.
 That’s us.